 Why Know The Stages or Life Cycle Of Insects?

 The same four stages are what fly fishermen concentrate on when imitating the various lifecycles.
-We fish nymphs, emergers, dry flies or spinners which we apply to trout feeding behavior.
+We fish nymphs, emergers, dry flies, or spinners which we apply to trout feeding behavior.
 Nymphs are bottom dwellers and nymph patterns need to be fished near the bottom of the stream.
 Emergers rise from the bottom moving through the water column towards the surface.
 Dry flies that mimic adults or spinners are fished on the surface.

 Knowing when these periods happen and when insects transition from one stage to another is what fly fishermen center their fishing activity on.
 Along with water temperatures and time of the year, understanding these stages is important to up your catch rate.
 Why you may ask?
 Well, think of it this way.
 Understanding basic entomology helps with fly selection.
 Selecting the right fly is what catches trout.

-In other words, the key thing about this knowledge, when applied to fly fishing, is to equip yourself with an ability to identify the bug family and the stage it is currently in.
+In other words, the key thing about this knowledge, when applied to fly fishing, is to equip yourself with the ability to identify the bug family and the stage it is currently in.
 Next, pick a fly from your fly box that closely matches and present it to the trout.

 What Are The 5 Basic Groups to Learn?

 As I mentioned earlier, the 5 bugs of fly fishing entomology to know are the 5 basic groups of insects.
 Once you have a handle on these groups you’ll have enough of a selection to build your fly box.
-In fact, if you were to only use one or two of these group you will have enough bugs to choose from, believe me.
+In fact, if you were to only use one or two of these groups you will have enough bugs to choose from, believe me.